yabellini/SitioAcademico/content/en/post/ACreazyYearInReview.md

 ## October

-* My conference season begins: I was chair of LatinR 2020, of the 49 Argentine Conference of Informatic (JAIIO) and the 12th Congress of AgroInformatic.
+* My conference season begins: I was co-chair of LatinR 2020, of the 49 Argentine Conference of Informatic (JAIIO) and the 12th Congress of AgroInformatic.

  - [LatinR] (https://latin-r.com/) was a success.
 Completely virtual.
 Two weeks.
 [Nine tutorials (in Spanish and Portuguese)] (https://github.com/LatinR/talleres-2020).
 [Two luxury guest talks (In Spanish and English)] (https://github.com/LatinR/presentaciones-LatinR2020#Presentaciones).
 [Prerecorded talks and live question sections] (https://www.youtube.com/latinr).
 Beautiful.